Kerala Congress (B)

-Kerala Congress (B) is a registered-unrecognized political party in Kerala, formed by R. Balakrishna Pillai, a former minister of the government of Kerala.
-At present, the party has one MLA in the state Legislative Assembly, namely K. B. Ganesh Kumar, a well-known film actor and son of R. Balakrishna Pillai, who has been representing the Pathanapuram constituency in Kollam District since 2001.
-The KC(B) was a constituent of UDF until 2014 and is now part of LDF.
-Ganesh Kumar served as a minister (portfolio in Forest, Sports and Cinema) in the UDF government beginning 18 May 2011 until his resignation on 2 April 2013.
+Kerala Congress (B) [Abbr.
+KC(B)] is a registered political party in Kerala, formed by R. Balakrishna Pillai, a former minister of the government of Kerala.
+At present, the party has one MLA in the state Legislative Assembly, namely K. B. Ganesh Kumar, a well-known film actor and son of R. Balakrishna Pillai, who had represented the Pathanapuram constituency in Kollam District since 2001.
+The KC(B) is the part of LDF.

 History

 The party was formed in 1977, following the split in Kerala Congress that occurred after the death of K. M. George due to differences that arose between K. M. Mani and R. Balakrishna Pillai.
-The party was a constituent of Left Democratic Front on formation.
-Later it moved to the congress led United Democratic Front (Kerala) and became a part of the Third Karunakaran ministry.
+The party was a constituent of LDF on formation.
+Later it moved to UDF and became a part of the Third Karunakaran ministry.
 The party chief R. Balakrishna Pillai was the minister of Transport in that ministry.
-During this period Pillai's home turf Kottarakkara got developed as a major Kerala State Road Transport Corporation hub of the state.
+During this period Pillai's home turf Kottarakkara got developed as a major KSRTC hub of the state.

-In 1985, the Mani, Joseph and Pillai led KC (B) merged to form Kerala Congress.
+In 1985, the Mani, Joseph and Pillai led KC(B) merged to form Kerala Congress.
 In 1987, Mani broke away from this merger and left the coalition government.
-However Pillai stayed with Joseph till 1989 and the KC (B) was revived again in 1989.
+However Pillai stayed with Joseph till 1989 and the KC(B) was revived again in 1989.
 In 1995, Joseph M. Puthussery faction split and parted ways with Kerala Congress (B).

 In 2015, KC (B) joined LDF by leaving the UDF.

 On 3 May 2021, R. Balakrishna Pillai passes away due to age-related ailments.
 From 2017 onwards, he had been serving as the chairman of the Kerala State Welfare Corporation for Forward Communities, with cabinet rank.
 After Pillai's death, the State committee elected K. B. Ganesh Kumar as party chairman on 10 May 2021.

 Performance in elections

 The party chief, R. Balakrishna Pillai was elected to the Lok Sabha in 1971 and the State Assembly nine times since 1960 (1965, 1977, 1980, 1982, 1987, 1991,1996, 2001).
-However, in the 2006 election he was defeated by a little-known opponent belonging to the Communist Party of India (Marxist).
+However, in the 2006 election he was defeated by a little-known opponent belonging to the CPIM.